Feature Structure Distillation with Centered Kernel Alignment in BERT Transferring

-In addition, the applied FSD$_{ILG}$ method represents the highest performance among proposed methods in the nine GLUE tasks.
-Compared to the teacher model, the proposed methods show slightly higher performance than BERT$_{BASE}$(T), by $1.0\%$ on the MRPC task.

-In the results, the FSD methods effectively and stably improve the test accuracy of the benchmark.
-Among the FSD methods, FSD$_{ILG}$ generally improves performance in all GLUE tasks by transferring all types of structure (intra, local, and global).
-Furthermore, the methods can generalize the student model to show better performance than the teacher models in particular tasks.
+Besides, we set null hypothesis ($\mathcal{H}_0$): $\mu_{s}= \mu_{\texttt{FSD}}$, where $\mu_s$ is a mean of the best case of baseline samples, and $\mu_{\texttt{FSD}}$ is a mean of FSD results.
+We estimate right-tail \textit{p}-value if $\mu_{s} \leq \mu_{FSD}$, else left-tail \textit{p}-value.
+By the \textit{p}-value results, FSD shows statistically significant on RTE, STS-B, and MRPC.
+In the results, the FSD method effectively and stably improves the test accuracy of the benchmark, especially on small datasets.
+Furthermore, the methods can generalize the student model to show better performance than the teacher models in particular tasks (MRPC and QQP).